pauldeschacht/impala-java-client/README.md

 impala-java-client
 ==================

 A Java client that allows to connect directly to Impala.
-This is similar to the impala-shell, which is using Python).
+This is similar to the impala-shell, which is using Python.
 It does not depend on the HiveServer2.

 Using
 -----